wixplosives/stylable.io/docs/guides/handbook/namespace.md

 - `@keyframes st-global(slide)` - [read more](../../references/keyframes#global-keyframes)
 - `@layer st-global(theme)` - [read more](../../references/layer#disable-namespace)

-If we want to create a CSS class with a local name that is handy for us to use, but map it to a different global selector, we can use the `-st-global` declaration.
+Unlike the other symbols that are mapped from a local name to their global one, when we map a class using `-st-global`, we can define a global selector that will replace it.

 ```css
 .okButton {